-As of 2015 year end, Snap-on had \$98.3 million of net foreign currency forward buy contracts outstanding comprised of buy contracts including \$52.0 million in British pounds, \$23.4 million in Swedish kronor, \$12.9 million in Singapore dollars, \$6.2 million in South Korean won, \$5.5 million in Mexican pesos and \$8.7 million in other currencies, and sell contracts comprised of \$18.4 million in Canadian dollars, \$9.7 million in Japanese yen, \$4.2 million in Australian dollars and \$9.5 million in other currencies.
-As of 2014 year end, Snap-on had \$140.4 million of net foreign currency forward buy contracts outstanding comprised of buy contracts including \$81.5 million in euros, \$34.8 million in Australian dollars, \$22.1 million in Swedish kronor, \$16.3 million in British pounds, \$10.1 million in Singapore dollars, \$5.7 million in South Korean won, and \$8.6 million in other currencies, and sell contracts comprised of \$16.8 million in Canadian dollars, \$10.9 million in Japanese yen and \$11.0 million in other currencies.
+As of 2016 year end, Snap-on had \$144.4 million of net foreign currency forward buy contracts outstanding comprised of buy contracts including \$55.0 million in euros, \$53.6 million in British pounds, \$47.0 million in Swedish kronor, \$9.0 million in Hong Kong dollars, \$7.0 million in South Korean won, \$5.5 million in Singapore dollars, \$4.9 million in Mexican pesos, \$4.6 million in Norwegian kroner, and \$6.4 million in other currencies, and sell contracts comprised of \$16.6 million in Japanese yen, \$11.8 million in Canadian dollars, \$4.4 million in Australian dollars, \$4.0 million in Brazilian real, and \$11.8 million in other currencies.
+As of 2015 year end, Snap-on had \$98.3 million of net foreign currency forward buy contracts outstanding comprised of buy contracts including \$52.0 million in euros, \$31.4 million in British pounds, \$23.4 million in Swedish kronor, \$12.9 million in Singapore dollars, \$6.2 million in South Korean won, \$5.5 million in Mexican pesos and \$8.7 million in other currencies, and sell contracts comprised of \$18.4 million in Canadian dollars, \$9.7 million in Japanese yen, \$4.2 million in Australian dollars and \$9.5 million in other currencies.

-Interest rate risk management: Snap-on aims to control funding costs by managing the exposure created by the differing maturities and interest rate structures of Snap-on's borrowings through the use of interest rate swap agreements ("interest rate swaps").
+Interest rate risk management: Snap-on aims to control funding costs by managing the exposure created by the differing maturities and interest rate structures of Snap-on's borrowings through the use of interest rate swap agreements ("interest rate swaps") and treasury lock agreements ("treasury locks").

-Snap-on enters into interest rate swaps to manage risks associated with changing interest rates related to the company's fixed rate borrowings.
+Interest rate swaps: Snap-on enters into interest rate swaps to manage risks associated with changing interest rates related to the company's fixed rate borrowings.
 Interest rate swaps are accounted for as fair value hedges.
 The differentials paid or received on interest rate swaps are recognized as adjustments to "Interest expense" on the accompanying Consolidated Statements of Earnings.
 The effective portion of the change in fair value of the derivative is recorded in "Long-term debt" on the accompanying Consolidated Balance Sheets, while any ineffective portion is recorded as an adjustment to "Interest expense" on the accompanying Consolidated Statements of Earnings.
-The notional amount of interest rate swaps outstanding and designated as fair value hedges was \$100.0 million as of both 2015 and 2014 year end.
+The notional amount of interest rate swaps outstanding and designated as fair value hedges was \$100 million as of both 2016 and 2015 year end.

-Snap-on enters into treasury lock agreements ("treasury locks") from time to time to manage the potential change in interest rates in anticipation of issuing fixed rate debt.
+Treasury locks: Snap-on entered into a treasury lock in November 2016 to manage the potential change in interest rates in anticipation of the possible issuance of fixed rate debt; the treasury lock expires on February 28, 2017.
 Treasury locks are accounted for as cash flow hedges.
-The effective differentials paid or received on treasury locks related to the anticipated issuance of fixed rate debt are recognized as adjustments to "Interest expense" on the accompanying Consolidated Statements of Earnings.
-There were no treasury locks outstanding as of 2015 or 2014 year end, and no treasury locks were settled in 2015 or 2014.
+The effective differentials to be paid or received on treasury locks related to the anticipated issuance of fixed rate debt are initially recorded in Accumulated OCI.
+As of 2016 year end, an unrecognized gain of \$8.8 million has been recorded in Accumulated OCI on the accompanying Consolidated Balance Sheet.
+Upon the issuance of debt, the related amount in Accumulated OCI will be released over the term of the debt and recognized as an adjustment to interest expense on the consolidated statements of earnings.
+The notional amount of treasury locks outstanding and designated as cash flow hedges as of December 31, 2016, was \$250 million; there were no treasury locks outstanding as of January 2, 2016, and no treasury locks were settled in 2016 or 2015.